-Budgeted cost: £ 4059
+Budgeted cost: £ 5059

 Activity Evidence that supports this approach Challenge number(s) addressed Implement alternative strategies to enhance and increase parental engagement (e.g. phonics workshops, forest school sessions).
 Education Endowment Foundation - Parental engagement Parental engagement has a positive impact on average of 4 months' additional progress.
-It is crucial to consider how to engage with all parents to avoid widening attainment gaps.
-Literacy Trust - Children's engagement in reading Purchase of Reading Rocks book bags to support parent engagement with reading for pleasure.
-1, 2, 3, 4, 5 Promote physical activity and involvement in extra-curricular activities and trips for pupils to feel included in all aspects of school life.
+It is crucial to consider how to engage with all parents to avoid widening attainment gaps.Literacy Trust - Children's engagement in readingPurchase of Reading Rocks book bags to support parent engagement with reading for pleasure.
+1, 2, 3, 4 Promote physical activity and involvement in extra-curricular activities and trips for pupils to feel included in all aspects of school life.
 Education Endowment Foundation Physical activity There is a small positive impact of physical activity on academic attainment (+1 month).
 While this evidence focuses on the link between physical activity and academic performance, it is crucial to ensure that pupils access to high quality physical activity for the other benefits and opportunities it provides.
-1, 2, 4, 5

-Attendance and punctuality of disadvantaged pupils is tracked and monitored regularly and reported to the LGB.
+1, 2, 4 Attendance and punctuality of disadvantaged pupils is tracked and monitored regularly and reported to the LGB.
 School office team have robust systems in place for improving attendance and punctuality with all groups of pupils EEF Attendance Intervention research Pupils being in school improves learning, resilience, aspirations and confidence.
-1, 2, 4, 5 Contingency fund for acute issues.
+1, 2, 4 Speech, language and communication programmes for disadvantaged pupils The use of communication and language approaches can increase attainment by 7 months 1, 2, 3, 4 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-1, 2, 3, 4, 5
+1, 2, 3, 4

-Total budgeted cost: £ 12 320
+Total budgeted cost: £ 14172